-FERC Order No. 831 requires that each RTO/ISO market monitoring unit verify all energy offers above \$1,000 per MWh.
-102 Economic resources offer into the energy market and must provide supporting documentation to offer above \$1,000 per MWh.
-FERC stated, "[t]he offer cap reforms, however, do not apply to capacity-only demand response resources that do not submit incremental energy offers into energy markets."
-103 Demand resources participate in both the capacity and energy markets and are not capacity only resources.
+FERC Order No. 831 requires that each RTO/ISO market monitoring unit verify all energy offers above \$1,000 per MWh.99 Economic resources offer into the energy market and must provide supporting documentation to offer above \$1,000 per MWh.
+FERC stated, "[t]he offer cap reforms, however, do not apply to capacity-only demand response resources that do not submit incremental energy offers into energy markets."100 Demand resources participate in both the capacity and energy markets and are not capacity only resources.
 It is not clear whether FERC intended to exclude demand resources with high strike prices from the requirements of FERC Order No. 831.
 Demand resources should not be permitted to make offers above \$1,000 per MWh without the same verification requirements applied to economic resources or generation resources.
-The MMU recommends that the rules for maximum offer for the emergency and pre-emergency program match the maximum offer for generation resources.
+The MMU recommends that the rules for maximum offer for a net benefits test (NBT) price threshold is exceeded.
+This approach replaced the payment of LMP minus the charges for wholesale power and transmission included in customers' tariff rates.
+Following FERC